OpenCDSS/cdss-rest-services-examples/examples/javascript/README.md

 ## JavaScript Example Arguments

-The separate html files listed in the Folder Structure are separate examples for linking JavaScript code to the HydroBase REST Services.
+The separate html files listed in the [Java Example Folder Structure](#java-example-folder-structure) are separate examples to illustrate accessing HydroBase REST Services from JavaScript code.
-Specify queries are defined as variables and the code can be adapted for other queries or integrated with user interface elements such as choice lists.
+Specify queries are configured with variables and the code can be adapted for other queries or integrated with user interface elements such as choice lists.

 The arguments for each query executed are described in the following sections.